All enrichment camps start on Monday, June 24, 2019 and end on Thursday, July 25, 2019.

 Friendship IncredibleMinds – STEM Camps

-Friendship’s IncredibleMinds STEM Camp IS designed to increase scholars proficiency in science and math, and get them interested in STEM careers through an exciting hands-on summer curriculum that focuses on projects and competitions.
+Friendship’s IncredibleMinds STEM Camps are designed to increase scholars proficiency in science and math, and get them interested in STEM careers through exciting hands-on summer curricula and activities that focuses on projects and competitions.

-For grades 1st – 3rd, campers will explore and gain confidence with new technology skills.
+Elementary Camps (for current grades 1st– 3rd): Campers will explore and gain confidence with new technology skills.
 This camp uses LEGO® components to build visual and special skills as well as incorporating robotics and circuit-building skills right into the LEGO® projects.

-For grades 4th – 11th, campers will experiment with pre-programmed sensor functions and then complete individual programming challenges to customize sensor functions.
+Middle School Camps (for current grades 4th – 8th): Campers will experiment with pre-programmed sensor functions and then complete individual programming challenges to customize sensor functions.
 They will then build and operate the full Clawbot IQ with Sensors and experiment with both a controller and autonomous programming to control it.
 On their final day of camp, students will focus on the Highrise Challenge, completing a teleoperated mode (remote control) version of the challenge in the morning, then optimizing their robot and programming throughout the day to compete in an autonomous mode Highrise Programming Challenge at the end of their camp experience.

 This program is designed to help students develop the computer skills needed for the 21st century.
 Students will experiment with various online resources like wikis, blogs, digital stories and coding.
 Students will spend some time working with grade level appropriate websites.
 They will also have an opportunity to practice their keyboarding skills.
 Campers will Create Digital Art & Media, Learn to Code, Explore Engineering and Design Video Games.
 Popular workshops include 3D Printing, Virtual Reality, Photoshop, Coding in Python, Minecraft Engineering, Action Game Design and much more!